Erotiche (Volumes 1&2)

 • 8.5×11 inches/22×28 cm

-• Printed on premium 100 lbs, semi-gloss paper
+• Printed on premium heavyweight (148 gsm), semigloss paper

 • About the artist section

-This erotic art photography book is an unapologetic celebration of the sensuality of the female form, however, it is more than a collection of appealing body parts.
+Although this is an unapologetic celebration of the sensuality of the female form, it is more than a collection of appealing body parts.
 Each image is crafted with an aesthetic that embodies the spirit of passion by embracing line, shape, and pattern.
-This collection was photographed with an emphasis on composition and each image painstakingly selected from amongst thousands of options.
+This collection was photographed with an emphasis on composition, and each image was painstakingly selected from thousands of options.
 The subjects were chosen for their portrayal of confidence and unabashed self-expression.

 Volume One Introduction

-The images of Volume One of this erotic art photography book leave much to the imagination, imparting a subtle impression on the viewer rather than provoking a reaction.
+The images of Volume One leave much to the imagination, imparting a subtle impression on the viewer rather than provoking a reaction.

-In the canon of human beauty, there is an array of features and body types.
-This collection is curated from a narrow band of that spectrum, based on his perspective.
-Art photographer Aaron Knight neither creates nor documents elegance, but pay homage to it.
+In the canon of human beauty, there is an array of appealing features and body types.
+The Erotiche collection is curated from a narrow band of that spectrum, based on Aaron Knight’s perspective.
+He neither creates nor documents elegance, but pays homage to it.
 His images are a glimpse at an alternate reality, not a captured moment from life.
-Although the camera is thought of as not lying, it is always his intention to create a fiction that exists in his mind, not that which exists in front of the lens.
-The women Knight collaborates with are equally complicit in this masquerade, as an actor on a stage might take an audience willingly to suspend disbelief—to see her as the character whom she portrays.
-Aaron Knight prefers an image that becomes more interesting as it is studied to one that relies on a sudden visual impact.
+Although the camera is thought to be unbiased and accurate, it is always his intention to create a fiction that exists in his mind.
+As an actor on a stage might take an audience willingly to suspend disbelief, the women he collaborates with are equally complicit in this masquerade.
+He prefers an image that becomes more interesting as it is studied to one that relies on a sudden visual impact.
 Striving for this elusive goal is a process of constant evolution.

-Aaron Knight reserves creative energy for the portrayal of the subject.
-His goals are independent of the medium—the same as if he were working with oil paints.
-Knight strives to create artwork, not photographs.
-He feels no particular allegiance to traditional concepts of what a photograph should be.
+Knight reserves his creative energy for the portrayal of the subject.
+Goals are independent of medium—the same as if working with oil paints.
+He strives to create artwork, not photographs.
+He feels as though he owes no particular allegiance to traditional concepts of what a photograph should be.

 Volume Two Introduction

-The second volume of the Erotiche erotic art photography book contains images that are provocative with an emphasis on the aesthetic appeal of the form.
-The compositions address both the psyche and the physical, speaking to the longstanding relationship between creativity and sensuality.
-They consider not only the nature of the viewer’s desires but those of the subjects, as they express themselves in multiple facets.
+This second volume of Erotiche contains images that are provocative with an emphasis on the aesthetic appeal of the form.
+The compositions explore both the psyche and the physical, speaking to the long-standing relationship between creativity and sensuality.
+They examine not only the nature of the viewer’s desires but also those of the subjects, as they express themselves in multiple facets.
 This collection seeks to captivate rather than shock, so nuance is employed to keep the emphasis on beauty rather than extremes in taste.

-The themes in this erotic art photography book range from playful to thoughtful.
-Some images are to be taken just as you see them and others are layered in meaning and ambiguity.
+The themes herein range from playful to thoughtful.
+Some images are to be taken just as you see them, while others are layered in meaning and ambiguity.
 There is the occasional embrace of two figures or the interplay of props, but most of the images are of an individual subject, displaying an original perspective in terms of pose and attitude.
 These images convey a positive energy as something you are meant to see.

-When it comes to poses, Knight’s tendency is to keep the erotic art photography book suggestive rather than explicit; this allows the viewer to complete the meaning in their imagination more elegantly than he can render on the page.
-It is an undefinable line between two gray areas.
-The artist feels the difference is not in what is shown, no part of the body has been kept off limits, but rather in how it is shown.
-A medical text, for example, shows every uncensored aspect of the body, yet without a sensual component.
-Erotic art, on the other hand, has the challenge of presenting the sensual in a strictly aesthetic context.
-The abundant availability of low-quality erotic imagery means that erotic art is often challenged by skeptics to offer a definition of legitimate art.
+When it comes to poses, Knight’s predominant tendency is towards keeping the artwork suggestive rather than explicit; this allows the viewer to complete the meaning in their imagination more elegantly than the artist can render on the page.
+This collection resides near an undefinable line between two gray areas.
+He feels the difference is not in what is shown—no part of the body has been kept off limits—but rather in how it is shown.
+A medical text, for example, shows every uncensored aspect of the body yet without a sensual component.
+Erotic art, on the other hand, has the challenge of presenting the sensual in an aesthetic context.
+The abundant availability of low-quality erotic imagery means that erotic art is often challenged by skeptics to define legitimate art.
 Tolstoy might have said that art is something that unites us.
-Knight has quipped that “the difference between erotic art and pornography is that people hide their porn.”
+He has quipped that “the difference between erotic art and p—nography is that people hide their p—n.”
+More earnestly, “is it art,” is a futile question; it is better to consider how thoughtfully we interact with it.

-The artist feels obligated to strive for a fresh perspective on his subject matter.
-His aim isn’t just to document alluring women, but to craft each image with such care that the presentation itself worthy of admiration.
+Knight sees an artistic obligation to strive for a fresh perspective on each subject matter.
+His aim isn’t just to document alluring women but to also craft each image with such care that the presentation itself is worthy of admiration.